Here's a great Introduction to Targeted Grazing from the California Wool Growers Association (CWGA)

 Living Systems has distinguished itself for its innovative

-approach to land management and through a commitment to community
+approach to land management and deep commitment to community

 and environment.
 We are an environmentally and socially responsible business that